traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.3.2 | Apr 15, 2015 =
+* Fix: Fixed issues with page visibility settings not applying to admin page views

 = 1.3.1 | Apr 3, 2015 =
 * Fix: QuickieBar will now not be shown on all admin pages.
 You know, because you probably already know about the stuff you're promoting...